xgilgamesh/Souvlaki/README.md

 My first foray into this place

-want to explore a possiblee collaboration way between members of a project management pro bono group
+want to explore a possible collaboration way between members of a project management pro bono group
 ========